ionic-team/stencil-site/src/docs/framework-integration/react.md

 npm link {React component library}
 ```

-To make use of your React wrapped components in your React application, import your components from your React component library in the file where you want to use them.
+To make use of your React component library in your React application, import your components from your React component library in the file where you want to use them.

 ```tsx
 import { MyComponent } from 'react-library';